 Nikon D850 versus Nikon D750

-The Nikon D850 and the Nikon D750 are two digital cameras that were announced, respectively, in July 2017 and September 2014.
+The Nikon D850 and the Nikon D750 are two digital cameras that were officially introduced, respectively, in July 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D850 has a resolution of 45.4 megapixel, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably smaller (12 percent) than the Nikon D850.
 Moreover, the D750 is markedly lighter (25 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.